Front for the Restoration of Unity and Democracy

-Formation and rebellion
+History

-Rebellion against the government
+Uprising against the government and party split

 Three Afar groups—Action for the Revision of Order in Djibouti, the Front for the Restoration of Right and Equality, and the Djibouti Patriotic Resistance Front—merged in 1991 to form FRUD.
 In late 1991, FRUD launched a rebellion against the Issa-dominated government.

 Nearly 1,000 people died during the conflict until 1994.

-New insurgency (1994-2014)
+In that year, the party split into two factions: a moderate wing, led by Ali Mohamed Daoud, signed a peace agreement with the government on 26 December 1994 in Aba'a, while other wing, led by Ahmed Dini Ahmed, denounced this agreement and continued armed resistance.
+The radicals held a congress in northern Djibouti for six days in late September 1994, and announced on 30 September 1994 that the congress delegates "unanimously reaffirmed their determination to pursue armed struggle until their political goals are satisfied," while electing Dini at the head of the faction's executive committee.

+Insurgency by FRUD-C

-After the rebellion, the FRUD-C (Front pour la restauration de l’unité et de la démocratie – Combattant, or Front for the Restoration of Unity and Democracy – Combatant; alternatively called “FRUD Ahmed Dini faction”, “FRUD-Radicals”, or “FRUD-Armé”) was founded as a split from the original group and started a new insurgency against the government of Djibouti with the support of Eritrea with arms and probably logistics in an effort to cut the supply routes from Djibouti to landlocked Ethiopia during the Eritrean–Ethiopian War, the insurgency caused 100 deaths.
+After the party's split, the FRUD-C (Front pour la restauration de l’unité et de la démocratie – Combattant, or Front for the Restoration of Unity and Democracy – Combatant; alternatively called "FRUD Ahmed Dini faction", "FRUD-Radicals", "FRUD-Armé" or "Armed FRUD") was organized by those FRUD members determined to keep fighting.
+They continued an insurgency against the government of Djibouti with the support of Eritrea with arms and probably logistics in an effort to cut the supply routes from Djibouti to landlocked Ethiopia during the Eritrean–Ethiopian War.
+Up to 2014, the insurgency caused 100 deaths.

-In may 2001, the FRUD-C signed a peace agreement with the government.

-On 2014 the violence return with 12 fatalities.

-Party split

-In 1994 the party split into two factions: a moderate wing, led by Ali Mohamed Daoud, signed a peace agreement with the government on 26 December 1994 in Aba'a, while other wing, led by Ahmed Dini Ahmed, denounced this agreement and continued armed resistance.

-Dini faction

-The other faction held a congress in northern Djibouti for six days in late September 1994, and it announced on 30 September 1994 that the congress delegates "unanimously reaffirmed their determination to pursue armed struggle until their political goals are satisfied," while electing Dini at the head of the faction's executive committee.

-Other faction

-At the same time, the Daoud faction's determined to isolate the other faction's top leadership—Ahmed and its Vice-President Mohamed Adoyta Youssouf—deciding that they could not "speak on behalf of the FRUD or to commit it in any manner.
+Since then, there have only been few attacks.
+In January 2021, FRUD-C killed a policeman.
+On 7 October 2022, FRUD-C attacked a military barracks in Garabtisan, killing seven soldiers, wounding four.
+Six were reported as missing.
+This assault was strongly denounced not only by Djibouti's government, but also FRUD's moderate faction as "unjustifiable in the current context of political pluralism."